 Crawlers: The web is filled with creepy crawlies looking to harvest data.
 Legitimate crawlers, such as those used by Google and other reputable search engines, do not try to log in to websites.
 Not-so-legitimate crawlers, however, may attempt to log in.

 Hackers: Sometimes, failed logins result from hackers attempting to access your system.
-In most cases, hackers use bots to automate the process of trying many usernames and password combinations.
+In most cases, hackers use automated bots to try many usernames and password combinations.
 This type of attack is called a brute force attack and comes in several flavors.
+Brute force attacks are essentially a trial-and-error approach to gain access by guessing usernames and passwords at random.

 What are the risks of failed login attempts?